yusuke1999/PDRL-deconvolution/README.md

 # PDRL: Position-Dependent Richardson-Lucy deconvolution
 Code for this paper: [Richardson–Lucy Deconvolution with a Spatially Variant Point-spread Function of Chandra: Supernova Remnant Cassiopeia A as an Example](https://doi.org/10.3847/1538-4357/acd9b3)

-Yusuke Sakai , Shinya Yamada , Toshiki Sato, Ryota Hayakawa, Ryota Higurashi , and Nao Kominato
+Yusuke Sakai, Shinya Yamada, Toshiki Sato, Ryota Hayakawa, Ryota Higurashi, and Nao Kominato

 Accepted in APJ (2023).